Signaturgruppen-A-S/privilege-management-docs/introduction.md

 # Introduction

-This document is an introduction to Nets eID Broker Privilege Management (NeB-PM)
+This document is an introduction to Signaturgruppen Privilege Management (NeB-PM)

 The intended audiences are Privilege administrators, IT developers and IT architects.

-Nets eID Broker Privilege Management is a Privilege Management API and web-interface, that allows organizations to create and administrate privileges specific for their own services and allows organizations to assign privileges and roles to the employees of their organizations.
+Signaturgruppen Privilege Management is a Privilege Management API and web-interface, that allows organizations to create and administrate privileges specific for their own services and allows organizations to assign privileges and roles to the employees of their organizations.

 Both the API and the web-interface is tailored towards two overall usages